 By default, sudo runs a command as the foreground process as long as sudo itself is running in the foreground.
 When exec_background is enabled and the command is being run in a pty (due to I/O logging or the use_pty setting), the command will be run as a background process.
 Attempts to read from the controlling terminal (or to change terminal settings) will result in the command being suspended with the SIGTTIN signal (or SIGTTOU in the case of terminal settings).
 If this happens when sudo is a foreground process, the command will be granted the controlling terminal and resumed in the foreground with no user intervention required.
-The advantage of initially running the command in the background is that sudo need not read from the terminal unless the command explicitly requests it.
+The advantage of initially running the command explicitly requests it.
 Otherwise, any terminal input must be passed to the command, whether it has required it or not (the kernel buffers terminals so it is not possible to tell whether the command really wants the input).
 This is different from historic sudo behavior or when the command is not being run in a pty.